Kheirollah Gholami, Professor

 Types of articles

-The journal provides a medium for publication of original articles, review articles, case reports and letter to the editors.
+The journal provides a medium for publication of original articles, review articles, brief reports, case reports and letter to the editors.

 Invited submissions including: editorials, commentary, perspectives, conference proceedings, book review and focuses.